New

 Important considerations for implementation

 If your website has strict security rules, you may need to update your Content Security Policy (CSP) to allow service workers.
 This is an important step that shouldn’t be overlooked.
+According to Google’s official documentation from September 2024, “To ensure that the service worker loads correctly, consult the Content Security Policy guidelines.”

 It’s also worth noting that Google hasn’t provided full details on how it uses service workers, so monitoring your network requests for any unexpected behaviour is good practice.
 The name of the service worker script in GTM isn’t fixed and depends on Google’s implementation.